OctopusDeploy/blog/blog/2021-07/octo-as-target/index.md

 * Will these proposed steps solve problems you have seen customers encountering?
 * Would the concept of "Octopus as a target" (once rounded out with additional similar steps) be valuable for your teams in terms of sales, marketing, or solutions?

-Please leave your feedback on this [GitHub issue](https://github.com/OctopusDeploy/StepsFeedback/issues/2).
+Please leave your feedback on this [GitHub issue](https://github.com/OctopusDeploy/StepsFeedback/issues/2) (TODO - create the issue).